 - Include rental details — Name the parts of the rental that will be accessible to your subtenants.
-These spaces include not only areas like bedrooms and parking spots but also furnishings and amenities (like the use of a laundry machine, for instance).
+These spaces include areas like bedrooms and parking spots and furnishings and amenities (like using a laundry machine, for instance).

 - Spell out all restrictions — Without contradicting the original lease, list all restrictions regarding pets, smoking, and other pertinent activities.
-Note that if the original lease doesn’t restrict something like smoking but you don’t want the subtenant to smoke, you’re able to include this restriction on the sublease.
+Note that if the original lease doesn’t restrict something like smoking, but you don’t want the subtenant to smoke, you can include this restriction on the sublease.

 - Indicate the property type — Define the type of rental property being subleased.
 Common types include houses, condominiums, and apartments.